Thursday, January 31, 2013

 IO is Haskell’s way of representing that putStrLn and readFile are not really functions, in the pure mathematical sense, they are “IO Actions”.
 Typical actions include reading and setting global variables, writing files, reading input, and opening windows.

-The -> notation is a way to get the value out of an action.
+The -> drawn from notation is a way to get the value out of an action.
 The (), pronounced “unit”, is an empty tuple indicating that there is no return value from putStrLn.
 This is similar to "void" in Java or C.

 The only way to use things with an IO type is to combine them with functions using do notation which can include if/then/else and case/of.
 In a do expression, every line is a monadic value.
 We code do and then we lay out a series of steps, like we would in an imperative program chaining computations.
 Each of these steps is an IO action, a control flow expression.
 A statement is either an action, a pattern bound to the result of an action using <-, or a set of local definitions introduced using letBy putting them together with do syntax, we glue them into one IO action. do works with any monad, the action that we get has a type of IO (), because that is the type of the last IO action inside the doWhen sequencing actions with do notation, each “bare” line, lines that do not have a <- in them, must have type IO ().